 1. Can you share more details about the location?

-2. Will the accommodation be shared at the homestay and in the tents?
+2. Will the accommodation be shared in the tents?

-Yes, there will be shared accommodation for about 3-4 people on both the nights.
+Yes, shared tents on both nights.
+This is intentional.
+Living in close quarters, looking out for each other: that's part of the experience.
 The idea is to live together as a community and support each other.

 3. Will there be support in carrying our stuff during the trek?